catalyst-cloud/catalystcloud-docs/source/getting-started/basics/services.rst

 What can you do with services?
 ******************************

-Catalyst Cloud is an entirely automated platform that adheres to the NSIT definition of `true cloud computing <https://csrc.nist.gov/publications/d etail/sp/800-145/final>`_.
+Catalyst Cloud is an entirely automated platform that adheres to the NIST definition of `true cloud computing <https://csrc.nist.gov/publications/d etail/sp/800-145/final>`_.
 Among other things, that means you have total and near instant control over all the services you use on the Catalyst Cloud.
 You